 Which Tastes Better?

-I find the combination of steamed milk and strongly brewed coffee to be unique and soothing, creating a satisfying coffee experience that’s neither too strong nor too sweet.
+I find the combination of steamed milk and strongly brewed coffee in Cafe Au Lait more satisfying and soothing, that’s neither too strong nor too sweet.
 Overall, Cafe au Lait offers a delicate and well-rounded flavor profile that I enjoy as a coffee lover.

-Personally, I find latte to be a bit too mild and creamy for my taste.
-The coffee flavor is overshadowed by the taste of steamed milk, which can make it feel more like a warm milk drink with a hint of coffee.
+Personally, I find latte to be a bit too milky and creamy for my taste.
+The coffee flavor is overshadowed by the taste of steamed milk, which can make it feel more like a warm milk drink with just a hint of coffee.

 Calorie and the Caffeine Content